 At SCOR we use a range of techniques to assess the overall environmental, social and governance (ESG) quality of our business activities.

-To guide our various business units in sustainable underwriting, we have developed guidelines that encompass, for example:
+To support our ambition in sustainable underwriting, we have developed guidelines that encompass, for example:

 - aligning with the UNESCO, Principles for Sustainable Insurance and World Wildlife Fund initiative to protect World Heritage Sites

 In addition, we have set an ambition to double the insurance and facultative reinsurance coverage(2) for low carbon energies by 2025.

 The guidelines also address the management of activities presenting ethical issues in the areas of health (e.g. opioids, animal testing), the environment (e.g. palm oil, dam construction) and human rights (e.g. forced labor).